 Should I Get a Cat or Dog?

 It’s the ultimate dilemma.
-Are there specific factors that determine whether you’re a cat or dog person?
 There is no exact reason why people prefer one over the other.
 Some like both, and choosing between the two is a tough decision.

-Keep in mind that the behaviors of cats and dogs are all generalities.
-Both come in different breeds and temperaments.
+Both pets come in different breeds and temperaments.
 Genetics and history play a part in how friendly, trainable and active they are.

 It’s essential to research your choice of pet thoroughly before you take them home.
 Sometimes it’s less about the species and more about the bond you can forge with your pet over time.

-Whether you decide on a cat or dog, remember that all animals deserve love, attention, and kindness from their owners.
+Before you decide on what pet you’re gonna get, remember that all animals deserve love, attention, and kindness from their owners.
 Make sure you give that to them, and there’s no doubt you’ll have a friend for life.

 So, where do you stand on the cats vs dogs debate?